Ekanto3321/Mesh_Loader_Python/README.md

     - ./main.py

 Controls:
-  - Use the arrow keys to rotate
+  - Use the arrow keys to rotate manually
-  - Space to Pause/Play
+  - Space to Pause/Play rotation
+  - Q/E to shift along Y-axis
-  - W/S to shift along Y-axis
+  - W/S to shift along Z-axis
+  - A/D to shift along X-axis

 ![demo](./demo.gif)